jmeppley/py-metagenomics/databases/README.md

 If you are impatient and are working on a multi-core computer, you can add "-j N" to the command to use N threads when possible.

+You need to have a number of things installed for this to work properly, including:

+ * gnu make
+ * perl
+ * lastal/lastdb
+ * tantan
+ * python with modules: biopython, numpy

 # LASTDBCHUNK #
 Unless you have a lot of RAM available (>200GB), you should limit the size of the generated last databases so they fit into memory.
 To do so, set the make variable: LASTDBCHUNK=100G (or whatever is appropriate for your system).